google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Why Did God Allowed This?

 For one, during this time in humanity's history, Canaan had a reputation for being an idolatrous nation.
 But perhaps, the most popular reason amongst Christians, and the most probable, deals with the notion that God had simply wanted to give Abram another faith test?
-Now keep in mind, that after God had called Abram, he probably already had two faith tests - up to this point.
-The first, was when God had called him from out of the city of Ur.
-And the second, was when God had reminded Abram of his calling, after he'd had settled and remained in the city of Haran, after his father Terah had died.
+Now, keep in mind that after God had called Abram, he probably already had two faith tests - up to this point.
+The first instance was when God called him from the city of Ur.
+And the second was when God had reminded Abram of his calling, after he'd settled and remained in the city of Haran, after his father Terah had died.

 Bible Study Online